bibsdb/display-docs/hosting.md

 - [itkdev/os2display-api-service](https://hub.docker.com/repository/docker/itkdev/os2display-api-service) the PHP container with the Symfony application
 - [itkdev/os2display-api-service-nginx](https://hub.docker.com/repository/docker/itkdev/os2display-api-service-nginx) a nginx container to host as the web sever

-An example of how to host to images can be seen at https://github.com/os2display/display-docker-server
+An example of how to host the images can be seen at https://github.com/os2display/display-docker-server

 ## General Hosting
-If you don't want to use the pre-buildt images, or have other hosting requirements these are the general instructions.
+If you don't want to use the pre-built images, or have other hosting requirements these are the general instructions.

 ### Api
 The Symfony application expects to be hosted at the root of your application domain.
 E.g. http://demo.os2display.dk/